Metalworking Fluids & Legionnaires Disease

 One of the lesser known but potentially very serious health risks associated with working with water based metalworking fluids is Legionnaires’ disease.

-Legionella bacteria is commonly found in utility water supplies at low concentrations which do not normally pose a risk to human health in such small numbers.
-However, if the water temperature and available nutrients in the water are at the right levels, legionella bacteria can grow and multiply rapidly.
+Legionella bacteria is commonly found in utility water supplies at very low concentrations which do not normally pose a risk to human health in such small numbers.
+However, if the water temperature and available nutrients in the water are at the right levels, Legionella bacteria can grow and multiply rapidly.

 Legionella contamination of metalworking fluids

 As water based metalworking fluids are made mostly from water, their use during engineering activities may produce water aerosols.
 If that water is contaminated with Legionella bacteria, it can result in operators or those within the working environment being exposed to the bacterium and at risk of contracting Legionnaires’ disease.
 However, if the systems are properly managed, the potential for legionella contamination of the metal working fluids and the health risks that this may create can be controlled.

 Safety legislation and guidance

 To ensure the safety of staff and others when working with metal working fluids there are a number of documents produced by the UK’s Health and Safety Executive (HSE) that deal with this issue including: